-For even after all these decades following the liberation of the death camps, the need to know our story remains in the hearts of second and third generation survivor families.
+For even after many decades following the liberation of the death camps, the need to tell our story* remains compelling among descendants of survivors.

-From our grief for loss in the past may we find new togetherness in the present.
+From grief for loss in the past, may we find togetherness and peace in the present …

 All images on this website are protected by local and international copyright laws.
 Re-use and/or reproduction of any of the images in any context or form is strictly prohibited.